shopware/docs/guides/installation/README.md

 ## Installation modes

-The installation with Devenv ([see the guide](devenv.md)) manages all necessary services.
+* [Devenv](devenv.md) installation manages all necessary services.
 A description file in the source code manages the versions of these services.
 This setup works for Linux (also WSL) and macOS.

-A community powered alternative to this is [Dockware](community/dockware.md).
-This is a managed docker setup for Shopware 6 by Shopware agency [dasistweb](https://www.dasistweb.de/).
+* Alternatively, [Dockware](community/dockware.md) - This is a managed docker setup for Shopware 6 by Shopware agency [dasistweb](https://www.dasistweb.de/).

-## Setting up your own environment
+* Setting up your own environment
   Refer to the [requirements](requirements.md) section to install and configure the necessary services like a database and a webserver to a nix system like Linux, macOS, WSL etc.

   After that, you can [setup Shopware as a Symfony flex project](template.md).